cer-0/cer-0.github.io/_posts/2021-02-12-removing-t420-supervisor.md

 ## Getting the necessary tools

 To be honest, this was the simplest part.
-Yo will need:
+You will need:

 * screwdrivers
 * tweezers